ORA HistoryEdgewater Crew's Trophy Case

 Practice begins at the start of the school year and runs through April.

 Junior Eagles is a recreational program designed to introduce rowing to boys and girls attending any area middle school, regardless of where they plan to attend high school.
-Sessions are held on Saturday mornings in the Spring and Fall and maintain an informal and fun atmosphere.
-Each session is capped by a short exhibition race with other middle school programs for rowers ready to participate in a race.
+Sessions are held on Saturday mornings in the Spring and Fall; Summer sessions are also held in June and July with multiple practices during the week.
+All Junior Eagles programs emphasize an informal and fun atmosphere.
+When possible, each session is capped by a short exhibition race with other middle school programs for rowers ready to participate in a race.

 Edgewater Masters has been established for adults to participate in recreational and competitive rowing.
 Edgewater Crew alumni/ae, parents and other interested individuals comprising all ages and levels of rowing experience are welcome to take part as their personal schedules allow.
 The year is broken up into four 10-week sessions, each of which has a regatta for entering races.